ZhouYiJiang88/BiEAB-VMamba/README.md

 ## 2. Prepare the pre_trained weights

-- The weights of the pre-trained VMamba could be downloaded from [GoogleDrive](https://drive.google.com/drive/folders/1tZGs1YFHiDrMa-MjYY8ZoEnCyy7m7Gaj?usp=sharing).
+- The weights of the pre-trained BiEAB-VMamba could be downloaded from [GoogleDrive](https://drive.google.com/drive/folders/1tZGs1YFHiDrMa-MjYY8ZoEnCyy7m7Gaj?usp=sharing).
 After that, the pre-trained weights should be stored in './pre/'.

 ## 3. Train the BiEAB-VMamba